swipswaps/flowCFD/README.md

 The backend exposes a RESTful API for the frontend to interact with.
 Here are the main endpoints:

+- `POST /api/users/register`: Register a new user.
+- `POST /api/token`: Log in and get a JWT token.
 - `POST /api/videos/upload`: Upload a video file.
 - `POST /api/clips/mark`: Creates a new clip.
 - `DELETE /api/clips/{clip_id}`: Deletes a clip.